mvielkind/peloton-pal/README.md

-# Pelton GPT Personal Trainer
+# Pelo-Buddy: Your Peloton AI Personal Trainer

 A simple Streamlit app that connects to your Peloton account and suggests the next workout to meet your fitness goals.